gnomadic/tavern-protocol/docs/README.md

 ### Entity-Component Architecture:

-Every game is built upon entities, which store all the necessary data associated with in-game objects or characters.
+Every game is built upon entities and modules.

+Entities store all the necessary stateful data associated with in-game objects or characters.
 These entities are linked to on-chain NFTs, allowing for true ownership and transparent data storage.

-### Modular Design:

-Games are composed of interchangeable modules that handle specific gameplay mechanics (e.g., combat, crafting, resource management).
+Interchangeable modules handle specific gameplay mechanics (e.g., combat, crafting, resource management).
 This modularity allows for customization and the creation of diverse game experiences.
+There is an on-chian registry of all available modules, and Solidity developers can use our interfaces to build their own gameplay modules.

+### Proxy Clones and Stateless modules

+A Game and it's Entities are on-chain contracts deployed as 1167 Proxies through a factory.
+This allows anyone to create new games and entities by simply submitting transactions.
+Gameplay modules are different, they are deployed once on chain and reused across all Games.
+This approach allows us to have an onchain registry of all available modules any game can use.

 ## What are the core features: